GSA/Section508.gov/_pages/manage/2023-03-28-manage-gwaa-definitions.md

 - <span id="communication"><strong>Communication:</strong></span> The way in which agencies and their organizations communicate with internal and external audiences.

 - <span id="complaint:"><strong>Complaint:</strong></span> An alleged Section 508 non-compliance violation in which a Federal employee, applicant for Federal employment, or member of the public with a disability  initiates the process to begin adjudication of the accessibility issue(s) in a federally conducted program or activity.
 An [Administrative Complaint](https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm) is a formal complaint made by "any individual with a disability...alleging that a Federal department or agency fails to comply with subsection (a)(1) in providing electronic and information technology" ([§794d.
 Electronic and information technology (f)(1)(A)](https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm)) [i.e., fails to provide accessible ICT].
 Administrative complaints are "filed with the Federal department or agency alleged to be in non-compliance.
 The Federal department or agency receiving the complaint shall apply the complaint procedures established to implement section 794 of this title for resolving allegations of discrimination in a federally conducted program or activity." ([§794d.
-Electronic and information technology (f)(](https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm)2)).
+Electronic and information technology (f)(2)](https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm)).
 Lawsuits and civil actions are other types of complaints.
 Agencies may utilize their internal Section 504/501 complaints process and may need to coordinate with other agency personnel to fully gather this information ([DOJ Civil Rights Division iii.
 Administrative Complaints](https://www.justice.gov/crt/iii-administrative-complaints)).

   Complaints differ from public feedback responses that your agency receives through the mechanism provided to meet the [OMB 2013 Strategic Plan for Improving Management of Section 508 of the Rehabilitation Act](https://obamawhitehouse.archives.gov/sites/default/files/omb/procurement/memo/strategic-plan-508-compliance.pdf).
 Public feedback responses could escalate to a complaint, but submission of feedback is not inherently considered a complaint.

 - <span id="conformant"><strong>Conform (also Conformance/Conformant):</strong></span> See [Fully Conform](#fully-conform).

+- <span id="contractor"><strong>Contractor:</strong></span> A person who enters into a contract with any agency or department of the United States government and is paid for services, material, equipment, and/or supplies.
+Contractors may or may not be issued government furnished equipment and they may or may not work onsite at federal agencies.
+With respect to accessibility of information and communications technology, contractors may perform services such as testing, remediation, development, training, or other program services as needed.

-- <span id="coordinator"><strong>Coordinator:</strong></span> See [Section 508 Program Manager](#section-508-program-manager).
+- <span id="coordinator"><strong>Coordinator (also Section 508 Coordinator):</strong></span> See [Section 508 Program Manager](#section-508-program-manager).

 <h2>
   <span id="sectionD">D</span>
 </h2>

 - <span id="deploying"><strong>Deploying:</strong></span> Bring into effective action; utilize, publish, or distribute.

+- <span id="digital-content"><strong>Digital Content:</strong></span> Overarching term to include all forms of electronic ICT, such as: multimedia, electronic documents, PDFs, social media, web content, etc. See also [Electronic Content](#electronic-content).

 - <span id="dimension"><strong>Dimension:</strong></span> An aspect or category on which an agency's accessibility maturity is measured.